libriscv/rvscript/README.md

 # RVScript

-This repository implements a game engine oriented scripting system using [libriscv](https://github.com/fwsGonzo/libriscv) as a backend.
-By using a fast userspace emulator with low call overhead and memory usage, combined with modern programming techniques we can have a fast budgeted script that lives separately in its own address space.
+RVScript is a game engine oriented scripting system backed by a [low latency RISC-V emulator](https://github.com/fwsGonzo/libriscv).
+By using a fast virtual machine with low call overhead and memory usage, combined with modern programming techniques we can have a type-safe and memory-safe script that is able to call billions of functions within a limited frame budget.

 The guest environment is modern C++20 using a GNU RISC-V compiler with RTTI and exceptions enabled.
 Several CRT functions have been implemented as system calls, and will have native performance.
 There is also Nim support and some example code.

 The example programs have some basic example timers and threads, as well as multiple machines to call into and between.
 The repository is a starting point for anyone who wants to try to use this in their game engine.

-In no uncertain terms: This requires compiling ahead of time, and there is no JIT, although that means you can use it on consoles.
-I have so far had no issues compiling my script on WSL2 or any Linux.
-It is probably easiest to use this from a Debian-like (eg. Ubuntu) distribution.

 ## Demonstration

 This repository is built as an example on how you could use advanced techniques to speed up and blur the lines between native and emulated modern C++.
 The main function is in [engine/src](engine/src/main.cpp).

-All the host-side code is in the engine folder, and is written as if it was running inside a game engine, kinda.
+All the host-side code is in the engine folder, and is written as if it was running inside a game engine.

 ## Getting started